 So if this is happening to you, follow the solutions outlined in this post and the problem should be solved.

-Fixes & Solutions to Stop PLA Filament Getting Brittle & Snapping
+How to Fix PLA Filament Getting Brittle & Snapping

 The best way to store your filament is in an airtight container or sealed bag with packs of desiccant (silica bags) to absorb moisture in the air around the container.
 This way you know that moisture won’t negatively affect your filament and will be ready for use in optimal conditions.

 When you take the proper steps to store your filament, you can avoid a lot of the headaches that come with imperfect PLA filament.